Homes for Sale ♦ Belterra Subdivision ♦ Southwest Austin & Dripping Springs

 Neighborhood Amenities: Residents can enjoy the Belterra Recreation Center which features a beautiful swimming pool complex, outdoor pavilion, basketball court, ball fields, and playground for children.
 There is a 5,000 sq. ft. community building.
 The master plan for Belterra includes an extensive trail system with pedestrian underpasses at major roads, and 16 neighborhood parks.

 Membership in the Belterra Community Association (HOA), managed by Pioneer Real Estate Services, is mandatory.
-HOA fees in 2015 are about $465/year, paid quarterly.
 At the time of purchase of a home in Belterra, a year’s dues are collected in advance.

 Public Schools for Belterra Students